mrisher/smtp-sts/reporting.md

    4. Query the DNS for a TXT record at the constructed name.
-If the result of this request is a temporary DNS error of some kind (e.g., a timeout), the Mail Receiver MAY elect to temporarily fail the delivery so the verification test can be repeated later.
+If the result of this request is a temporary DNS error of some kind (e.g., a timeout), the sending domain MAY elect to temporarily fail the delivery so the verification test can be repeated later.

    5. For each record returned, parse the result as a series of